nottrobin/development.robinwinslow.uk/_posts/2019-02-05-learning-lxd.md

 layout: post
 ---

 *I initially [drafted this](https://github.com/nottrobin/robinwinslow.uk/blob/66be16a8281206c7fd41d7b403be2895f4b49c24/_posts/learning-lxd.md) nearly 3 years ago.
-I didn't publish it then (for no good reason), so I'm publishing it now.
-I have gone through the article and made sure it still works with the latest LXD at the time of publishing.
-I also updated it to use `bionic` instead of `xenial`, and to cover [the snap version of LXD][lxd-snap] as well as [the deb][lxd-deb].*
+I didn't publish it then (for no good reason), so I'm publishing it now.*

+*I have gone through the article and made sure it still works with the latest LXD at the time of publishing.
+I also updated it to:*

+- *use `bionic` instead of `xenial`*
+- *cover [the snap version of LXD][lxd-snap] as well as [the deb][lxd-deb]*
+- *use [a better method](https://blog.ubuntu.com/2016/12/08/mounting-your-home-directory-in-lxd) of sharing folders ([thanks @sparkiegeek](https://github.com/nottrobin/development.robinwinslow.uk/issues/2))*

 ---